Skip to main content

 My name is James Millner, and I’m currently located in Huddersfield, West Yorkshire, UK but have always lived in the Yorkshire area.

 I’m a Software Engineer primarily specialising in JVM based, event-driven applications.
-My experience is most recently routed in Kotlin, and is my hobby language of choice, but professionally I’ve also built and maintained Java based applications.
-I’ve got a focus on building lean, efficient, reliable and maintainable software systems and have just over 7 years of experience in industry.
-My expertise lies in building applications that can handle asynchronous data flow and complex event-processing scenarios.
+My experience is most recently routed in Java, but professionally I’ve also built and maintained Kotlin-based applications.
+I love building lean, efficient, reliable and maintainable software systems.
+I have a lot of industry experience in the entertainment space, specifically in the gambling sector.
+More recently though, I’ve been lucky enough to work in the FinTech space.

 Beyond my professional life, I have a strong interest in cycling, after taking up the sport in 2018 it’s thoroughly taken over my spare time.
 It’s given me a huge appreciation for West Yorkshire, although it is very hilly! ⛰️ Since 2018 I’ve clocked over 10,000KM in distance, and counting!
 Find me on Strava & Komoot!